 6. Connect Electronics

 This step requires handling battery wires, the power cable, the transformer, and the batteries.

 - To connect the battery wires, run them through the control box strain relief slot then attach the red and black wires to their corresponding terminals.

 - To connect the power cable, insert it through the strain relief slots.
 Connect the power cable wires to their correct terminal blocks, which will be marked by color.

-- Yes, the connect either a solar panel or a transformer to the control board so the battery will maintain a charge.
+- They connect either a solar panel or a transformer to the control board so the battery will maintain its power.